namin/lms-verify/README.md

 ## Lessons Learned

 So far, the main take-away is that for verifying generic properties (such as no memory errors), generative programming patterns extend well to also generate specification and annotations.
 We can program with high-level abstractions including higher-order functions, and generate low-level first-order code that is easy to verify.
 Next, we investigate deep linguistic reuse, e.g. staging-time abstractions, to specify invariant and properties modularly, share source between target code and logic, and exploit high-level knowledge to automatically generate certain annotations.
-This should help alleviate the annotation burden when veryfing more functional properties.
+This should help alleviate the annotation burden when verifying more functional properties.
 Finally, we also consider the notion of "blame" in this generative setting.

 ### Completed Case Studies